November is make a will month: why it should be a priority

 Making a will can be easier than you think.

 For most Canadians with simple estates, an online will platform like Willful, is a great way to complete your documents.
 They’ll walk you through the process step-by-step and tailor your will to your unique life situation.
 However, if you have a complex estate or are concerned about capacity issues, a lawyer is always a great option for customized legal advice.
 Once you start to explore your options, you’ll realize that making a will can be much easier, quicker, and more affordable than you might expect.
 Why wait any longer?
-Click this link to use the Willful platform to draft an online will and receive a 20 % discount (until December 10th, 2020).
+Get your 20% off all Willful packages here.